Oppzippy/OpenSCQ30/README.md

 ## About

-OpenSCQ30 is free software for controlling settings for the Soundcore Q30 headphones.
+OpenSCQ30 is free software for controlling settings for Soundcore headphones and earbuds.
+It was originally intended for the Q30's, after which the project was named, but a range of devices are now supported.

 ### Supported Platforms